SaryamTech/AutoGitUpdate/README.md

 <br><br>

 ### Notes
- - This module comes in two flavors.
-ECMAScript & Commonjs.
- - The default install will be an ECMAScript module which requires use of an import statement.
- - __Optionally, install the commonjs module to make use of the more popular require statement.__
- - This module uses simple-logger (https://github.com/chegele/Logger).
  - To update from private repositories a personal access token needs to be provided.
  - During updates a backup of the old version is taken and stored in the configured tempLocation.
+If update process fails then old backup is put back to source
  - The remote package.json is compared to the local package.json to determine if a different version is available.
+ - Use winston logger for clear concise logging
+ - EventEmitter provides various events through out the update cycle.
+ - Allow update of 3rd party apps.

 <br><br>

 ### Config Options